jpdery/moobile-core-doc/Source/Classes/Component/Component.md

 			'</div>' +
 		'</div>';
 	var component = new Moobile.Component(element);
-	component.getChild('my-button-image'); // Returns null!
-The image is a child of the button. component.getChild('my-button').getChild('my-button-image'); // Returns a Moobile.Image instance.
+	component.getChildComponent('my-button-image'); // Returns null!
+The image is a child of the button. component.getChildComponent('my-button').getChildComponent('my-button-image'); // Returns a Moobile.Image instance.

 Events {#events}
 --------------------------------------------------------------------------------